evkx/evkx.github.io/content/models/kia/ev9/EV9_GT-Line_AWD/_index.md

 The Kia EV9 GT-Line AWD lets the user select different [drive modes](../../../../technology/drivemodes/) that affect the car's handling.
 The driver can choose between 7 modes:

-- Eco: Balanced steering, with efficient throttle, and balanced suspension.
+- Eco: Balanced steering and efficent throttle.
-- Sport: Dynamic steering, suspension and throttle.
+- Sport: Dynamic steering and throttle.
-- Normal: Balanced throttle and steering, comfort suspension damping.
+- Normal: Balanced steering and throttle.
-- My Drive: User-defined settings for steering, throttle, and suspension.
+- My Drive: User-defined settings for steering and throttle.
-- Snow: Balanced steering, throttle and damping.
+- Snow: Balanced steering and throttle.
 - Mud: Balanced steering, throttle and damping.
 - Sand: Balanced steering, throttle and damping.